opdavies/oliverdavies.uk/source/_pages/cv.md

 - Developed and co-developed new websites, including the agency’s first Drupal 7 client project.
 - Provided ongoing support and maintenance of websites for existing clients.
 - Architected and developed a Drupal 6 and Ubertcart project for a water services company, which processed residential and commercial property transactions until September 2020.
-- Performed Linux server provisioning and configuration tasks for client websites.
 - Link: <https://www.proctors.co.uk>

 ### Web Developer (PHP, Drupal) at Horse & Country TV (Cwmbran, UK) - 2010 to 2011

 - Maintained and supported the company’s Drupal 6 website as part of a two-person team.
 - Re-architected and re-developed the Events section, adding Ubercart for paid events which added a new revenue stream for the company.
-- Developed custom modules including the 'Now & Next' module which displayed the current and subsequent programmes being shown on the channel.
 - Link: <https://horseandcountry.tv>

 ## Certifications and Qualifications